Xiaofei-it/HermesEventBus/README.md

 ###Step 4

-Every time you use EventBus, replace "EventBus" with "HermesEventBus", as the following does:
+Each time you use EventBus, replace "EventBus" with "HermesEventBus", as the following does:

 ```
 HermesEventBus.getDefault().register(this);